House Committee Adopts Tough New Rules for Nuclear Trade Agreements

 Status of Compliance

 None of the states that are (or will be) seeking new or renewed 123 agreements with the United comply with all of the standards established by HR 1280.
 Jordan (new agreement), South Korea (renewal), and Norway (renewal) come closest, but all three would need to ratify the Nuclear Terrorism Convention, which all have signed.
 Only South Korea and Taiwan would be entitled to expedited congressional review of their agreements, although Jordan might also fall in this group if it agrees to renounce enrichment and reprocessing, as US officials anticipate.
-Table 1 summarizes the status of compliance with the requirements of HR 1280 by the states that would be affected by the legislation through 2014.

 With its mix of wide-ranging voluntary and mandatory measures, HR 1280 would represent a significant intensification of US nuclear trade rules.
 But the very sweep of the proposed legislation is likely to stir controversy.
 For example, the Nuclear Energy Institute, the nuclear energy industry’s policy organization, urged the full House to reject HR 1280 on the grounds that it would reduce US competitiveness in the nuclear market and drive potential partners toward other suppliers.
 Developing states may object to some of the bill’s provisions as unacceptable limits on their nuclear energy policy choices.
 The executive branch may object to the loss of its waiver authority, the expansion of Congress’s review powers, and the curtailing of the administration’s ability to negotiate 123 agreements with nonproliferation requirements more closely tailored to individual countries.